developer-zebra/developer-zebra-site/src/datawedge/11-0/guide/admin/index.md

 ### Mass Deployment

-There are 2 methods for mass deployment of the DataWedge configuration file:
+There are 2 methods for mass deployment of DataWedge configurations:
-* **Using StageNow -** follow the steps below to create a StageNow profile and generate the barcode to scan and deploy the configuration:
+* **Using StageNow -** create a StageNow profile and generate the barcode to scan and deploy the configuration:
     1. **Host the DataWedge configuration file** on an FTP or HTTP server.
-    2. Create a [StageNow](/stagenow) profile to:<br>
+    2. **Create a [StageNow](/stagenow) profile** to:<br>
         A. Select **one** of the following:<br>
-            &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(a) **Copy the configuration file from the host server to the device to auto import:** Using [File Manager CSP](/mx/filemgr), specify the source file path, the path of the configuration file on the host server.
+            &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(a) If using **auto import,** copy the configuration file from the host server to the auto import folder on the device as follows: Using [File Manager CSP](/mx/filemgr), specify the source file path, the path of the configuration file on the host server.
 Specify the target file path, using the [Auto Import](../settings/#autoimport) feature: `/enterprise/device/settings/datawedge/autoimport`.<br>
-            &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(b) **Copy the configuration file from a specific location accessible by DataWedge:** Using [File Manager CSP](/mx/filemgr), specify the source file path, the path of the configuration file on the host server.
+            &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(b) If using a **specific folder location**, copy the configuration file from a specific location accessible by DataWedge as follows: Using [File Manager CSP](/mx/filemgr), specify the source file path, the path of the configuration file on the host server.
 Using [DataWedge Manager CSP](/mx/datawedgemgr), [import the configuration file from a specified path](#importconfigurationfilefromspecifiedpath). <br>
         B. **Generate the staging barcode.**
-    3. **Scan the generated barcode** using StageNow client on the device to copy the configuration file and deploy it to the device.
+    3. **Scan the generated barcode** with StageNow client on the device.
-* **Using EMM - select one of the following methods:**
+* **Using EMM -** select one of the following methods:
-    * Push the **DataWedge configuration file to the [auto import](../settings/#autoimport) file path `/enterprise/device/settings/datawedge/autoimport` on the device to automatically import the configuration.
+    * Push the DataWedge configuration file to the [auto import](../settings/#autoimport) file path `/enterprise/device/settings/datawedge/autoimport` on the device to automatically import the configuration.
+    * Use [StageNow](/stagenow) to export for EMM:
+        1. Select **one** of the following:<br>
+            &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A. If using **auto import,** copy the configuration file from the host server to the auto import folder on the device as follows: Using [File Manager CSP](/mx/filemgr), specify the source file path, the path of the configuration file on the host server.
+Specify the target file path, using the [Auto Import](../settings/#autoimport) feature: `/enterprise/device/settings/datawedge/autoimport`.<br>
+            &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;B. If using a **specific folder location**, copy the configuration file from a specific location accessible by DataWedge as follows: Using [File Manager CSP](/mx/filemgr), specify the source file path, the path of the configuration file on the host server.
+Using [DataWedge Manager CSP](/mx/datawedgemgr), [import the configuration file from a specified path](#importconfigurationfilefromspecifiedpath). <br>
+        2. Export the .XML for EMM.
+        3. Push the .XML generated to devices using EMM.
+    * Use [Zebra Managed Configurations](/oemconfig/mc/#datawedgeconfiguration-1) through [Zebra OEMConfig](/oemconfig).
+    * Use [DataWedge Managed Configurations](#managedconfigurations).

+<!--
     * Use [StageNow](/stagenow) with [DataWedge Manager CSP](#datawedgemanagercsp) to export for EMM:
         1. Copy the DataWedge configuration file to a specific folder on the device using EMM.
 If using the [Auto Import](../settings/#autoimport) feature, copy the file to the auto import file path: `/enterprise/device/settings/datawedge/autoimport`.
-        2. Create a StageNow profile specifying the location of the file using [DataWedge Manager CSP](#datawedgemanagercsp).
+        2. Create a StageNow profile using [DataWedge Manager CSP](/mx/datawedgemgr) to[import the configuration file from a specified path](#importconfigurationfilefromspecifiedpath).
 Export the .XML for EMM.
         3. Push the .XML generated to devices using EMM.
-    * Use [Zebra Managed Configurations](/oemconfig/mc/#datawedgeconfiguration-1) through [Zebra OEMConfig](/oemconfig).
-    * Use [DataWedge Managed Configurations](#managedconfigurations).

-<!--
 1. **Manual File Copy -** Perform one of the following:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;a. <b>[Export/Import DataWedge Files](../settings/#deployment) -</b> Manually export the DataWedge configuration file(s), copy the file(s) to another device, then import the file(s) onto that device.<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;b. <b>[Auto Import](../settings/#autoimport) -</b> Export the DataWedge configuration file(s) and copy it to the auto import folder: `/enterprise/device/settings/datawedge/autoimport`.
 DataWedge then automatically imports the configuration file(s).<br>